 The dosage is based on your medical condition and response to treatment.
 Your dose may be slowly increased to limit side effects such as sleeplessness, and to decrease the risk of seizures.
 To avoid trouble sleeping, do not take this medication too close to bedtime.
 Let your doctor know if sleeplessness becomes a problem.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same times each day.

 Do not stop taking this medication without consulting your doctor.
 Some conditions may become worse when the drug is suddenly stopped.
 Your dose may need to be gradually decreased.

 It may take 4 or more weeks before you notice the full benefit of this drug.
 Continue to take this medication as directed by your doctor even after you feel better.
 Talk to your doctor if your condition does not improve or if it worsens.

-Nausea, vomiting, dry mouth, headache, constipation, increased sweating, joint aches, sore throat, blurred vision, strange taste in the mouth, or dizziness may occur.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+Nausea, vomiting, dry mouth, headache, constipation, increased sweating, joint aches, sore throat, blurred vision, strange taste in the mouth, diarrhea, or dizziness may occur.
+If any of these effects last or get worse, notify your doctor or pharmacist promptly.